 Most rehab centres will run a structured programme of group treatment activities which patients are encouraged to attend each day.
 Group therapy is an effective tool in the treatment of addiction, as it allows people to share their emotions with others who are going through similar pain and suffering.
 Many people in addiction feel like they are alone, and different to ‘normal’ people, but when in a group setting, you soon realise that you are not alone, other people have been through similar life experiences as you have.
 By being in a group setting, clients can also motivate, encourage and importantly, challenge each other through the process.

-At TLC, we offer our clients three 1-2-1 counselling sessions per week, all delivered by qualified Psychotherapists.
+At TLC, we offer our clients two 1-2-1 sessions per week, one with a counsellor and one with your Keyworker.
 Our counsellors and support staff are available to residents 24 hours a day, so if someone is having a bad day, staff can be responsive to their needs.
 If you were having a bad day or a bad moment at home, with no-one to talk to, this could lead to picking up a drink or drug.
-Our Counsellors use an ‘eclectic’ blend of counselling models to inform their work with clients, inclusive of CBT, DBT and Hypnotherapy.
-We complement our counselling with holistic therapies such as Yoga, Art Therapy, Music Therapy and Mindfulness meditation.
+Our Counsellors use an ‘eclectic’ blend of counselling models to inform their work with clients, inclusive of CBT, Schema Therapy and Hypnotherapy.

 Alongside these more formal, therapeutic treatments, we also incorporate leisure activities into the programme, such as exercise groups, walks and nutrition sessions.
 Rehab can be a tough, emotionally draining experience, so it is important to counter-balance this with fun activities.
 Many people who have a problem with drugs and especially alcohol, fear that they will not be able to ‘have fun’ and enjoy life without alcohol – by engaging in such activities, TLC aim to demonstrate to people that life can be rewarding and pleasurable without being under the influence of a substance.